sahajre/goFAQ/README.md

 ## How to write reusable libraries in Go?

+The import path is just a string, it can be a file or a URL.
+Two packages can have the same name. i.e. the package name might not be unique.

+Simple export syntax.
+The uppercase initial name for variables, types, functions, methods and constants denotes that it is visible to clients of package.
+So, you can figure out visibility of these without looking at the declaration (there are no special magic words like ```public```, ```private```, ```protected``` there).
+Isn't it simple and clear?

+## What are the different types supported in Go?

 ## How to define a type in Go?

+## How the scope of variable works in Go?

 ## How to create a constant value in Go?